 Josh, 20 years old, is facing serious jail time if he doesn't stay off cocaine.
 He has a lot on his mind — he wants to break up with his 15-year-old girlfriend who is pregnant with his child — and he doesn't do well under pressure.
 A shot of coke feels like a way out.
 "It's a killer rush," he says.
 "That feeling of being so close to death."

 It's hard to say whether beautiful and insecure Anitra, age 20, is an addict.
 Her old boyfriend did crystal meth, so she did too.
 Her boyfriend in rehab is clean, so she is too.
 When she gets out of rehab, she hooks up with Micha, a young Russian who hangs with the skateboard crowd.
 Will she stay clean or do what Micha does?

 Brannon, 23, a recovering heroin addict, is working through the shame of shooting up in a hospital bathroom as his father was dying of cancer in the next room.
 Talented and charming, he can't talk about his feelings.
-Through a half dozen rehabs, his mother is at his side, supporting him and nearly destroying her own life.
+Through a half dozen rehabs, his mother continues to support him.

-Ally, 22, is the most guarded of the five.
+Ally, 22, is the most guarded of the group.
 The middle child in a family of three sisters, she "always felt different."
-She got interested in William Burroughs and heroin as an art student in San Francisco.
-After being raped and watching a friend overdose, she hitchhiked home to her parents, but was refused refuge.
+She got into William Burroughs and heroin as an art student in San Francisco.
+After a traumatic incident, she hitchhiked home to her parents, but was refused refuge.
 "The things you've done, I don't want to know," her father, a school principal, says.
 "That's how bad I think it is."

 Ally, Brannon, Anitra, Josh and Tiffani all end up at Camp Recovery, a treatment center in the mountains of Santa Cruz, California.
 "I've run out of options," says Ally in a determined voice.
 "This is my fucking life.
 I'm gonna make it this time."